 2. Choose the right tea for you

 Beyond that, have fun experimenting!
+Maybe green teas are more of your style.
 If you know you like the flavor of mint, try some teas that include mint leaf.
-If fruity is more your style, look for teas with fruit infusion.
+If fruity is more your thing, look for teas with a fruit infusion.
 Spice lovers tend to find their bliss with one of the several varieties of chai tea.

 3. Simplify your brewing process